Rijiju to hold 2-day online meet with state sports ministers to discuss way forward amid COVID-19

 “Also, the one state, one sport policy that the government has made needs to be discussed and implemented early.”

-The states have been divided into two groups to cover the two days to allow every participant time to discuss their issues during the meeting. (agencies)
+The states have been divided into two groups to cover the two days to allow every participant time to discuss their issues during the meeting.
+(PTI)

-Rijiju to hold 2-day online meet with state sports ministers to discuss way forward amid COVID-19

-New Delhi: Union Sports Minister Kiren Rijiju will hold discussions with sports ministers of all states and union territories from July 14 to figure a way forward as sporting activities begin to resume amid the gradual lifting of the COVID-19 lockdown.

 Editorial